cgarg3/Devops-Bootcamp/GIt-Commands.md

 13. git remote add origin (URL) - to add the repo to your project.
 14. git push origin master - to push the project

--> Branches - where the project is being committed, there can be multiple branches, but main or master will act the default branch
+-> Branches - where the project is being committed, there can be multiple branches, but main or master will act the default branch. <br>
--> Master - default branch which is fully functional and is being used by the users -> Head - pointer that tells you in which branch the commits will take place
+-> Master - default branch which is fully functional and is being used by the users. <br>
+-> Head - pointer that tells you in which branch the commits will take place. <br>